michaellgans/holbertonschool-printf/README.md

 ***********************************
-# why did we create this project...
+# Why did we create this project...

 		- The purpose of creating this project was to gain hands-on experience in developing our own function by rewriting the printf function.
 Through this endeavor, we aimed to deepen